Atry/lift-tutorial/autograd.rst

 a simple example with autograd
 ==============================

-Neural network is very popular these days.
 There are a great number of tutorials on how to build a neural network.
 Very sad, most of them are too complicated for me.
 I don't see how artificial neural network has anything to do with layers of neurons.
-Fortunately, there is autograd, which does not force you to think in layers.
+Fortunately, there is autograd, which does not force me to think in layers.

 Let's begin with a simple example [#]_ .
 For convenience, we will stick to this example in the first part of this tutorial.
 But we don't